 The campusM Production and Sandbox cloud environments are provisioned and provided by Ex Libris early in the project to facilitate early customer training on app manager and the Production environment is ultimately the environment from which your users will be served content and services, and where your static content should be added during implementation.
 Additionally, each customer is entitled to a Preview cloud environment - which is a clone of your campusM production environment, which is refreshed automatically once / month with the next monthly release of campusM (see additional details here).

-All integration deliveries will be deployed first on Sandbox for testing, then on Production.
+In some implementations, authentication and 3rd party integration will also be part of scope and, when included, will be deployed first on Sandbox for testing, then on Production.

 App Store Accounts